Planning begins early!

 -

-Dig in deeper to understand transfer requirements and transfer applications which are often quite distinct from freshman applications
+Dig deeper to understand transfer requirements and transfer applications, which are often quite distinct from freshman applications.

 -